questionlp/api.wwdt.me/API Design.md

   Retrieve scorekeeper ID, slug, name, gender and appearances for the requested scorekeeper ID

+* /scorekeepers/all/details

+  **(Authenticated)** Retrieve scorekeeper ID, slug, name, gender and appearances for all available scorekeepers

 * /scorekeepers/slug/`:slug`

   Retrieve scorekeeper ID, slug, name and gender for the requested scorekeeper slug